Table of contents

 - For a shiny, brown crust, brush the entire pie with egg wash sprinkled with course sanding sugar.

-- To ensure the crust from shrinking, put the assembled pie in the fridge for about 15 minutes prior to baking, so it goes cold into a nice, hot oven.
+- Put the assembled pie in the fridge for about 15 minutes prior to baking to ensure the crust from shrinking.

-- To help keep the shape of the crust, start baking pie in a hot 400° oven for 15 minutes then reduce oven temp to 375°.
-Cover crust with pie protector or foil to ensure filling is cooked through but that the crust doesn’t burn.
+- Cover crust with pie protector or foil to make sure the filling is cooked through but that the crust doesn’t burn.

 Dietary Substitutions